nushell-prophet/numd/examples/5_dataframes/dataframes.md

 optimization trick is the fact that whenever possible, the columns from the dataframes are shared between dataframes, avoiding memory duplication for the same data.
-This means that dataframes `$a` and `$a2` are sharing the same two columns we created using the `dfr into-df` command.
+This means that dataframes `$a` and `$a2` are sharing the same two columns we created using the `polars into-df` command.
 For this reason, it isn't possible to change the value of a column in a dataframe.
 However, you can create new columns based on data from other columns or dataframes.